1. SAP Glossary

 3. local currency

-What is local currency in SAP SD - Sales and Distribution?
+What is 'local currency' in SAP SD - Sales and Distribution?

-SAP Term: local currency
+local currency - Overview

 • Component: SD